Dornier Do 19: Design and development

 Also Kesselring and Hans Jeschonnek had suggested to Göring that it would be better to drop heavy bomber projects due to material shortages.
 Around 2.5 tactical bombers could be built with the same material as one heavy bomber.
 In May 1937, the projects were cancelled.
-Erhard Milch recalled Göring saying, "The Fuehrer does not ask me what kind of bombers I have.
+Erhard Milch recalled Göring saying, "The Führer does not ask me what kind of bombers I have.
 He simply wants to know how many!"

 Therefore, the V2 and V3 prototypes were scrapped.
 The original V1 became a transport in 1938.
 The Dornier Do 19 had a disappointing performance: it was slow, carried only a 1,600 kg bombload, and had only medium range.
 In fact, the whole Ural bomber concept had already been abandoned, not only because the required range was impossible, but also because of inadequate navigation and bombsights.